HridayDev/FogDb/README.md

 DocFile doc = new DocFile(docName);
 ```

-How to delete a doc;
+How to delete a doc:
 ```
 doc.DelFile();
 ```